joaomelo/auth-mech/README.md

 ## Keep an Eye on Security

-Take notice that Firestore collection will be subject to that service features.
-This means that the Security Rules setup will be essential to allow Auth-mech to read an update when the fuse option is activated and also to protect your app data.
-For reference, one approach regarding a fictitious `profile` collection could be:
+Take notice that Firestore collection we chose to fuse will be subject to the service features.
+This means that the [Security Rules](https://firebase.google.com/docs/firestore/security/get-started) setup will be essential to allow Auth-mech to read an update when the fuse option is activated and also to protect your app data.
+For reference, one approach regarding the `profiles` collection mentioned on the last examples could be:

 ```
 rules_version = '2';
 service cloud.firestore {
   match /databases/{database}/documents {
-    match /profiles/{profile} {
+    match /profiles/{profileId} {
       allow delete: if false;
-      allow read, update: if request.auth.uid == resource.id;
+      allow read, update: if request.auth.uid == profileId;
       allow create: if request.auth.uid == request.resource.id;
     }
   }